its-ashu-otf/Manage-Driver-Updates/README.md

 A batch script which configure automatic driver updates provided by Windows 11.

 ## Features
 - Can Enable The Driver Update & Can Also Disable Them
+- Works on Windows Home Edition Too because it simply uses registry editor.
+- Useful for AMD users in cases where their driver gets automatically updated by Windows Update.

 ## 🚀 Future Add Ons